mollie/commercetools/notifications/README.md

 # Notification Module

-Handles status updates from Mollie webhooks and passes these onto Commerce Tools.
+The Notifications module handles status updates from Mollie webhooks and updates the corresponding commercetools resource.

-## Commerce Tools SDK
+## commercetools SDK

-The notification module uses Commerce Tools's [node sdk](https://commercetools.github.io/nodejs/sdk/) to make requests to CommerceTools.
-We are not using the V2 Typescript client as it is still in Beta.
+The notification module uses commercetools's [node sdk](https://commercetools.github.io/nodejs/sdk/) to make requests to commercetools.
+We are not using the V2 Typescript client yet as it is still in [beta status](https://github.com/commercetools/commercetools-sdk-typescript/issues/126).

-The sdk modules do not all have types files (`d.ts`) which typescript can understand, nor a `@types/` module to install.
-This meant Typescript complains.
-To get around this, I had to add a custom `typings` folder for these modules and update our `tsconfig` to read from there as well.
+The SDK modules do not all have types files (`d.ts`) which typescript can understand, nor a `@types/` module to install.
+To allow this to work with Typescript, there is the `./typings` folder for these modules.
+The `tsconfig` reads types from here as well as the default `node_modules` path.

 The SDK also relies on `fetch`.
-I originally tried `node-fetch`, however this is ES module, so would not work in a commonjs project (ref: https://github.com/DefinitelyTyped/DefinitelyTyped/issues/36539).
-Our `tsconfig` uses commonjs.
-I instead installed [node-fetch-commonjs](https://www.npmjs.com/package/node-fetch-commonjs).
+As `tsconfig` uses `commonjs`, the `node-fetch` module will [not work in this project](https://github.com/DefinitelyTyped/DefinitelyTyped/issues/36539).
+Instead, we use [node-fetch-commonjs](https://www.npmjs.com/package/node-fetch-commonjs).

 ## Authentication

-We use the [ClientCredentials flow](https://docs.commercetools.com/api/authorization#client-credentials-flow) to authenticate with Commerce Tools.
+We use the [ClientCredentials flow](https://docs.commercetools.com/api/authorization#client-credentials-flow) to authenticate with commercetools.
 This returns an `access_token` which can be used to authenticate requests.

 If you do not provide `scopes`, then all scopes are granted to the `access_token`.
 It's highly recommended to limit to only the scopes the Notificaitons module will need.
-This is [managing payments](https://docs.commercetools.com/api/scopes#manage_paymentsprojectkey).
+The scope needed is [managing payments](https://docs.commercetools.com/api/scopes#manage_paymentsprojectkey).

 ## Running Notifications